RyanGitWing/ElevatorSystem/README.txt

 Floor.java

 	The floor class is used to simulate the arrival of passengers to the elevators and simulating buttons being pressed.
-These instructions get sent to the scheduler.

 TimeConverter.java

 	The time converter class is utilized to centralize all time time calculations.
 It converts the time string to ms or the time in ms to a proper string displayed in HH:mm:ss.ms.

-SchedulerTest.java
+FloorRequestHandler.java

+	The FloorRequestHandler class receives UDP packets from the floor subsystem with the request and stores it in a list.
+ 	It provides a method to access the first request in the list.

+ElevatorController.java

+	ElevatorController is in charge of controlling its Elevator to fulfill the request of the passenger.
+   	ElevatorController communicates by receiving and sending  UDP messages to a well known port on it's Elevator.

+ElevatorControllerTest.java

-	Test class for the Scheulder class.
-It is testing if it can properly send the instruction to the elevator.
+	Test class for the ElevatorController class.
+It is testing if it the information from the elevator is correct.

-FloorTest.java
+FloorRequestHandlerTest.java

-	Test class for the Floor class.
-It is testing if it can properly read the input file and store it.
+	Test class for the FloorRequestHandler class.
+It is testing if it receives the proper requests

 ElevatorTest.java

 	Test class for the Elevator class.
 It is testing if the elevator moves properly, as well as if it is going the proper direction.

-Main.java

-	The main class is used to run the elevator control system simulator.
-It creates three threads, one for the floor, one for the elevator and one for the scheduler.
+MotorTest.java

+	Test class for the Motor class.
+It is testing if the is on or off.

 ---------------------- Instructions ----------------------

 (For less wait time for outputs, you can change the values of TIME_BETWEEN_EACH_FLOOR and TIME_TO_OPEN_CLOSE to something smaller.)

-1. Run Main.java
+1. Run Elevator.java
+2. Run Scheduler.java
+3. Run Floor.java